AMRC-FactoryPlus/amrc-connectivity-stack/docs/edge-clusters.md

 Hosts in an ACS edge cluster which should not accept general-purpose workloads should be tainted using the key `factoryplus.app.amrc.co.uk/specialised` and (usually) the effect `NoExecute`.
-Edge deployments which are targetted to a specific hostname will tolerate this taint, but floating deployments and cluster operators will not.
+Edge deployments which are targeted to a specific hostname will tolerate this taint, but floating deployments and cluster operators will not.
 Taints with a different key should be used for other purposes, e.g. because a host has been temporarily taken out of service.